2018 Rakuten Japan Open Tennis Championships

 The 2018 Rakuten Japan Open Tennis Championships was a men's tennis tournament played on indoor hard courts.
 It was the 45th edition of the Japan Open, and part of the 500 Series of the 2018 ATP World Tour.
-It was held at the Musashino Forest Sport Plaza in Tokyo, Japan, from October 1–7, 2018.
+It was held at the Musashino Forest Sport Plaza in Tokyo, Japan, from October 1 through October 7, 2018.
+Unseeded Daniil Medvedev, who entered the main draw as a qualifier, won the singles title.